Have you ever caught fireflies on a warm summer night?

 4. How to Finish the Fireflies Manipulation

 In order to get to the final stages of this manipulation, we still need to paint bright yellow glow onto the fireflies.
+This will help complete our fake lightning bugs in a jar.
 Then we'll bring the entire composition together with more shadow and light adjustments.

 Copy and Paste the Starry Sky stock onto a New Layer above the rest.